-CSRO commends the legislature for working to improve patient access to essential medications, including enforcement of the law through penalties and fines when the health plan or utilization review entity is in violation of the law.
-We strongly encourage the legislature to adopt these enforcement mechanisms that compel compliance with the law; otherwise, we are concerned that the status quo will remain and patient access will not improve.
+CSRO commends the legislature for working to improve patient access to essential medications.
+However, HB 1300 can only truly help patients and reduce health care provider administrative burdens if the state enforces the law through penalties and fines when the health plan or utilization review entity is in violation of the law.
+We strongly encourage the legislature to implement enforcement mechanisms that compel compliance with the law; otherwise, we are concerned that the status quo will remain and patient access will not improve.

-On behalf of practicing rheumatologists throughout Alaska and the patients we care for, we support HB 144 to truly protect patients from harmful prior authorization practices that restrict access to essential medications.
+On behalf of practicing rheumatologists throughout Arkansas and the patients we care for, we support HB 1300, which protect patients from harmful prior authorization practices that restrict access to essential medications.
 These much-needed protections will help ensure the patient's continuity of care and medication adherence, improving health outcomes and patient quality of life.
 We thank you for your consideration and are happy to further detail our comments upon request.

-Respectfully.
+Respectfully,